saaamar/abtest-framework/verification/SCENARIOS_EXPLAINED.md

 ## Data Generation

-All scenarios use the same data generator with **seed = 42** to ensure reproducible results:
+All scenarios use the same data generator with **seed = 42** to ensure reproducible results.
+The generator lives in `verification/data_generator.py` and writes CSVs into the shared top-level `data/` folder:

 ```python
 # In data_generator.py